shuruili77/MLSys22_artifact/README.md

 This readme file contains detailed information on how to verify the results.

 ## Runtime evaluation
+We have uploaded three videos showing the demonstration of running the runtime codes on real microcontrollers in the runtime folder.
 ### Hardware requirements
 Two microcontrollers are used:
 - STM32F207ZG